 The destruction following the massive May 2011 tornado in Joplin, Missouri, was unthinkable.
 Homes were demolished.
 Shingles had been ripped off the tops of schools.
 Dozens were missing.
 But amongst the wreckage, the yellow florescent signs of two area businesses stood out like shining beacons of light: Joplin’s two Waffle House restaurants were open.
 The chain of 24-hour diners have since become unlikely tools of the Federal Emergency Management Agency (FEMA), used to measure of the severity of a storm.
 Craig Fugate, former FEMA Administrator, has even said, “If you get [to a disaster-ravaged area] and the Waffle House is closed?
 That’s really bad.”

-Because Waffle House notoriously stays open through nearly every type of weather, the restaurant’s operations (or lack thereof) in the wake of a storm have become a measure for its intensity.
+Because Waffle House notoriously stays open through nearly every type of weather, the restaurant’s operations (or lack thereof) in the wake of a storm have become a measure of its intensity.
 It’s known as FEMA’s “Waffle House Index” and it looks something like this:

 Often, restaurant disaster recovery is less about the restaurant itself, and more about the community at large.
 In August 2017, in the wake of Hurricane Harvey, Texas-based fast food chain Whataburger pledged $1 million to its Whataburger Family Foundation, $150,000 of which would go toward the Red Cross, and $500,00 to local food banks.
 Additionally, the burger chain donated food to first responders in the Houston area, making headlines after posting a video of a first responder taking his first bite of Whataburger and exclaiming, in a thick New York accent, “That is a good burger.”